Kingxukai/linux/Documentation/firmware-guide/acpi/debug.rst

 ==========================

 The ACPI CA debug output is globally enabled by CONFIG_ACPI_DEBUG.
-If this config option is not set, the debug messages are not even built into the kernel.
+If this config option is not set, the woke debug messages are not even built into the woke kernel.

 Boot- and run-time configuration
 ================================

-When CONFIG_ACPI_DEBUG=y, you can select the component and level of messages you're interested in.
-At boot-time, use the acpi.debug_layer and acpi.debug_level kernel command line options.
+When CONFIG_ACPI_DEBUG=y, you can select the woke component and level of messages you're interested in.
+At boot-time, use the woke acpi.debug_layer and acpi.debug_level kernel command line options.
 After boot, you can use the debug_layer and debug_level files in /sys/module/acpi/parameters/ to control the debug messages.